Digimon Universe: Appli Monsters (3DS)

 - Near the beginning of the game, when you're taught how to convert Appmon fragments for the first time, the tutorial highlight prompting you to select Tellermon fragments is slightly misaligned in size due to the menu being widened compared to the Japanese version.
 The highlight size isn't defined in a straightforward way, and fixing this minor issue would've required a significant amount of tinkering for something that's only visible for a few seconds and never seen again.
 Most players probably won't even notice that anything is off.

 - (A theoretical issue.)
 Since support for all of this game's internet battle features ended long ago, there's currently no way to access any of the interfaces related to them.
-As a result, the translation of these parts had to be done "blindly", by translating text and textures without being able to see how everything actually comes together in-game.
+As a result, the translation of these parts had to be done "blindly," by translating text and textures without being able to see how everything actually comes together in-game.
 This means that if a service such as Pretendo ever adds support for this game in the future (unlikely, but not completely out of the question), and those features become accessible again, some of their visual elements may appear broken.
 But until that happens, if it ever does, there's no way to tell.

 Team Credits